Today, on my way home, the high-speed train passed through Wuhan. I wore an N95 mask throughout the journey and dared not relax.

 What exactly is "fate"?

 Airplanes are already the safest means of transportation in the world, but there is still a risk of being shot down.
-Doctors who have spent more than a decade studying and doing good deeds may face violence in hospitals.
+Doctors who have studied for more than a decade and do good deeds every day may suffer violence in hospitals.
 Viruses spread randomly and cannot be prevented or defended against.

-These events may have a very low probability of occurring on a macro level.
-In 2016, the accident rate for civil aviation was 1/1100000.
-The average death rate of a certain virus in 2003 was 7%~15%.
-Even if we use the total population as the denominator, it is still a very small probability event.
+From a macro perspective, the probability of these events occurring is extremely low.
+In 2016, the accident rate for civil aviation was 1 in 1,100,000.
+The average death rate of a certain virus in 2003 was between 7% and 15%.
+Even if the total population is used as the denominator, it is still a very low probability event.

 However, once these disasters occur, they cause 100% harm to individuals.

-When disasters happen, we always say it is fate, that our destiny is unknowable.
+When disasters happen, we always say it's fate, that our destiny is unknowable.

 But what exactly is fate?